jordienr/SupaCMS/README.md

 Step 1.
 Clone repository
 Step 2.
 Fill the SupaCMS schema at `./src/config/supacms.config.ts`
 Step 3.
-Try it out with `yarn dev`
+Try it out with `yarn dev --mode production`.
 Step 4.
 Push your changes to your cloned repository
 Step 5.
 Deploy the repository to Vercel.